Chonthichar/InstagramWebscraperApp/README.md

 ### Code Structure:
 #### 1. Imports:
 Make sure you have all the required packages installed.
-THe code assumes you've imported listed libary including Kivy,KivyMD, Web scraping tools like selenium and relevant libraries.
+The code assumes you've imported listed libary including Kivy,KivyMD, Web scraping tools like selenium and relevant libraries.

 #### 2. InstagramScraperApp: